 There are many considerations that go into your decision of a permanent residence.
 You may not be familiar with the area you’re moving to, so the geography may be unknown.
 If you have a family with children in school, you will want to find the schools they’ll attend and be in their school district.
 These decisions need to be well thought out and shouldn’t be rushed.
 A temporary housing solution can give you the time to check out all the options and carefully consider finding that “forever home.”
 Here are some tips for making a transition like this progress smoothly.

 Some research ahead of time will set you on a focused path when you’re moving to a new city for a job.
 Learn about the city you’re moving to, especially the geography, including neighborhoods or areas that are close to the job and schools for your children.
 Map out daily routes to places that you need to frequent.
+First, consider what factors are important to you – if you have children, you may be concerned about schools, green space, and family-friendly activities.
+Or, you may be more concerned about nightlife, activities to meet new people, or being in the center of the action.
 If you are staying in temporary, extended stay quarters initially, you’ll want to find one that is convenient to these areas.

 When you are moving for a job it is important to stay organized and have the right belongings on hand.
 As you pack, separate and group items you’ll need for an extended period of time while you are searching for a permanent space.
 Make a plan for how you will transition from one place to another.
 You’ll want the things that make you feel like you’re home.
 The children’s toys that are special to them, appropriate clothes for the climate, and other favorite items will keep some sense of normalcy to life as you are on the search for your permanent home.